urbanairship/react-native-airship/DEV_README.md

-# Urban Airship React Native development
+# Airship React Native development

 The example is set up to pull the Airship module from the root directory.